List of Kakuriyo: Bed & Breakfast for Spirits characters: Tenjin-ya staff

 Ai is Aoi's follower, born from Ogre Fire which, if given enough spiritual energy, takes on intelligence and a human appearance.
 She was born from a combination of Aoi's spiritual energy and the Ogre Fire necklace Odanna gave her.
 She becomes a copy of Aoi so no one would notice the real Aoi was missing.
-As a result Ai's favourite form is a clone of Aoi albeit with green hair, skin and eyes the same colour as Odanna's fire.
+As a result, Ai's favorite form is a clone of Aoi albeit with green hair, skin and eyes the same color as Odanna's fire.
 She is loyal and loving to both Aoi and Odanna, in particular treating Aoi like her mother, leading Odanna to joke that Ai is like their daughter.